- Vitamin A is an antioxidant found in a variety of foods, including leafy greens, liver meats, fish and certain fruits and vegetables.

 - Teratogenicity (fetal or embryonic toxicity) leading to birth defects

-Isotretinoin is a controversial medication that is associated with a high risk of birth defects in patients who are pregnant or could become pregnant.
+Isotretinoin is a controversial medication associated with a high risk of birth defects in patients who are pregnant or planning to be pregnant.
 It’s likely that taking even low doses of isotretinoin for a short period of time could cause birth defects.

-Isotretinoin starts working within seven to ten days.
-Full benefits are seen around four months after beginning treatment.
+Isotretinoin starts working within 7–10 days.
+Full benefits are seen around 4 months after beginning treatment.

 Dosage

-If you take oral vitamin A supplements, taking more than 1,500 micrograms per day can cause adverse effects.
-Because vitamin A is a fat-soluble vitamin, it builds up in your body over time.
-That means taking high doses can cause toxicity.
+If you take oral vitamin A supplements, the recommended daily amount is 900 mcg for men and 700 mcg for women.
+It is important not to take excessive amounts as this can cause adverse effects.
+Vitamin A is a fat-soluble vitamin; it builds up in the body over time and can cause toxicity.

-Dosages of isotretinoin vary, but can range from one-half to one milligram per kilogram per day.
-Sometimes as many as two milligrams per kilogram per day are prescribed.
+Dosages of isotretinoin vary but normally range from 0.5–1.0 mg/kg per day.
+Sometimes higher doses are prescribed.
 However, the higher the isotretinoin dose, the higher the incidence of side effects.

 Vitamin A vs. Other Vitamins

-Vitamin A is one of the better vitamins for treating acne.
-However, other vitamins may also help to combat acne breakouts.
+While vitamin A is one of the most effective vitamins for treating acne, there are other vitamins that may help to combat acne as well.

 Vitamin C

-Vitamin C has antioxidant, collagen-boosting and anti-inflammatory properties that make it an excellent choice for fighting acne naturally.
-Vitamin C also helps to lighten skin, so it may be used to treat hyperpigmentation and reduce the appearance of acne scars.
+Vitamin C is an antioxidant with collagen-boosting and anti-inflammatory properties, making it an excellent choice for fighting acne naturally.
+Vitamin C also helps to lighten skin, so it may be used to effectively treat hyperpigmentation and reduce the appearance of acne scars.

 Vitamin D

-Vitamin D is a hormone that many people are deficient in.
+Vitamin D is a hormone that plays an important role in bone and muscle health.
 While a vitamin D deficiency doesn’t necessarily put you at risk for acne, it’s believed that vitamin D plays an important role in immune system regulation.

 One study found that patients with acne were more likely to be vitamin D deficient.
-In some of the patients who participated, vitamin D supplements appeared to clear up acne lesions.
+In some participants, vitamin D supplements helped clear up acne lesions.

 Vitamin E

-Topical vitamin E can help with acne, but oral supplementation does not seem to help clear up breakouts.
+Topical vitamin E can be effective against acne, but studies have indicated that oral supplementation does not effectively clear up breakouts.

 Takeaway

-Vitamin A is an effective treatment for acne.
-It works best in topical retinol formulations or as prescription-strength medication.
+Vitamin A is an effective treatment for acne, and works best in topical retinol formulations or as prescription-strength medication.
+It is often prescribed as one part of an effective acne treatment strategy.

 Sources